 David holds a B.A. in Political Science from UCLA, a J.D. from UC Berkeley School of Law, and an MBA from UCLA Anderson School of Management.

-Nicole P. Murphy, currently serves as the Director of College Access and Financial Aid Strategies for PUC Schools.
+Nicole P. Murphy, currently serves as the Director of College Access and Financial Aid Strategies for PUC National.
 Nicole completed her 4th year at PUC, has worked in the Los Angeles charter school space for 12 years, and is EXCITED and ready to start her 20th year in education serving PUC students, families and staff this fall 2017!

 Born and raised in Long Island, New York, Nicole is a first-generation college graduate, earning a B.A in Psychology, Masters in School Counseling and her Educational Specialist Degree in Secondary School Counseling, at The University of South Carolina.

 Nicole began her education career as a School Counselor in Charlotte, North Carolina, then ventured to Southern California where she served as a school counselor at San Marino High School and LAUSD’s University High School.
 Nicole was introduced to the charter world as the Area Coordinator at Total Education Solutions, where she managed multiple charter school’s special education programs.
 Nicole returned to school counseling when give the opportunity to serve as the Director of College Counseling for The Alliance for College-Ready Public Schools.